bdanklin/remedy/docs/static/Consumers.md

 ## Consumers
-Nostrum uses GenStage for event dispatching.
-A consumer is provided by the library in the form of `Nostrum.Consumer`.
+Remedy uses GenStage for event dispatching.
+A consumer is provided by the library in the form of `Remedy.Consumer`.
 This provided process abstracts most of the "work" of defining consumers away from the user.
 With this consumer everything is handled including maintaining all of the internal caches.